top of page

 I know this firsthand.
 When I was struggling, the right counselling support for carers wasn’t there.
 That experience shaped how I approach therapy: practical, supportive, and accessible.
 It’s not just about talking—it’s about helping you see yourself more clearly and giving you tools to move forward.

-For nearly 20 years, I worked in senior HR roles, coaching leaders and guiding people through change.
-I saw what helps people grow, but also how often deeper struggles go unspoken.
-I wanted to do more—to help beyond surface-level fixes and create space for real understanding.
+For nearly 20 years, I worked in senior HR roles — coaching leaders and supporting people through personal and professional change.
+I saw what helps people grow, but also how often deeper emotional struggles go unspoken, especially for those in caring roles.

-In 2020, I chose to focus fully on therapy, bringing everything I’ve learned to support people who give so much to others.
+In 2020, I chose to focus fully on therapy — bringing together everything I’d learned to support carers who give so much to others.
+My work now centres on helping people navigate carer burnout, emotional overwhelm, and the search for meaning in the midst of it all.

 bottom of page